tw4l/brunnhilde/README.md

 ### Using disk images as input

-In -d mode, Brunnhilde uses SleuthKit's tsk_recover to export files from a disk image into a "carved files" directory for analysis.
+In `-d` mode, Brunnhilde uses SleuthKit's tsk_recover to export files from a disk image into a "carved files" directory for analysis.
 This works with raw images by default.
 In BitCurator or any other environment where libewf has been compiled into SleuthKit, Brunnhilde's -d mode also supports forensic disk image formats, including aff and ewf (E01).
 Due to the limitations of SleuthKit, Brunnhilde does not yet support characterizing disks that use the UDF filesystem.

 **Note: tsk_recover does not retain file system dates, so the date reporting functionality of Brunnhilde is limited for non-HFS disk images.
 It is advised to create DFXML or similar files to retain/analyze file system metadata such as date stamps.
 In Brunnhilde 1.6.0+, a fiwalk-generated DFXML file is created for all non-HFS disk images.**

 By default, Brunnhilde will keep a copy of the files exported from disk images in a "carved_files" directory.
-If you do not wish to keep a copy of these files after reporting is finished, you can pass the "-r" or "--removefiles" flags as arguments to Brunnhilde, which will cause it to delete the "carved_files" directory once all other tasks have finished.
+If you do not wish to keep a copy of these files after reporting is finished, you can pass the `-r` or `--removefiles` flags as arguments to Brunnhilde, which will cause it to delete the "carved_files" directory once all other tasks have finished.

-Brunnhilde 1.5.3+ includes some options for more granular control of tsk_recover:
+Brunnhilde also includes some options for more granular control of tsk_recover:

--a: Export only allocated files (by default, Brunnhilde passes the -e option to tsk_recover, instructing it to extract all files from disk images, including deleted files, for reporting)
+`-a`: Export only allocated files (by default, Brunnhilde passes the -e option to tsk_recover, instructing it to extract all files from disk images, including deleted files, for reporting)
---tsk_fstype: Specify file system type in image (if not specified, tsk_recover will make best guess; to see possible values, type `tsk_recover -f list` in a terminal)
+`--tsk_fstype`: Specify file system type in image (if not specified, tsk_recover will make best guess; to see possible values, type `tsk_recover -f list` in a terminal)
---tsk_imgtype: Specify disk image type (if not specified, tsk_recover will make best guess; to see possible values, type `tsk_recover -i list` in a terminal)
+`--tsk_imgtype`: Specify disk image type (if not specified, tsk_recover will make best guess; to see possible values, type `tsk_recover -i list` in a terminal)
---tsk_sector_offset: Specify which volume on a disk to extract files from based on sector offset (see tsk_recover man page for more details)
+`--tsk_sector_offset`: Specify which volume on a disk to extract files from based on sector offset (see tsk_recover man page for more details)

 An example command for these values might be:
 `brunnhilde.py -d --tsk_fstype fat --tsk_imgtype ewf --tsk_sector_offset 59 sampleimage.E01 . test`